mediterranean bulbs at kew

 Tuesday 28 February 2017 with Tom Freeth and Kit Strange

-As soon as we advertised, this visit it was immediately booked up with our maximum of twenty people.
-Fortunately when I asked Kit what could be done she and Tom agreed that they could divide us into two groups of twenty and we still were booked up in no time.
+As soon as we advertised this visit, it was immediately booked up with our maximum of 20 people.
+Fortunately when I asked Kit what could be done she and Tom agreed that they could divide us into two groups of 20 and we were fully booked again in no time.

-So, as arranged, we met at the Victoria Gate just before 11.00am and walked up to the Davies Alpine House to meet with Tom and Kit.
+So, as arranged, we met at the Victoria Gate just before 11 am on 28 February and walked up to the Davies Alpine House to meet Tom and Kit.
 We divided into two groups.
 Tom took one round the Davies Alpine House and the rockery, Kit taking the other group into the Alpine Yard, an area not open to the general public, and then we swapped over.

 I was with the Tom group to start and he explained in considerable details the workings and technology of the alpine house as it had been designed to create as cool an ambient temperature as possible all year round.
 He explained how there is an underground labyrinth of air passages which moves colder air out onto the plants via vents and the shape of the house aids this.
 Sails also cover the flanks when shading is required, particularly in the summer.

 As well as some more familiar plants there were some that were not so recognisable to many of us.
 Gethyum atropurpureum being one, an Amaryllid from northern Chile with small brown start flowers obviously allied to Narcissus (the daffodil) in the same family, but not obvious from its appearance.